 Programs & Models

-Leadership Anchorage (LA) is designed to develop the skills, knowledge, perspective, and networks needed to be an effective and compassionate leader for our city, and our state.
+Founded in 1997, Leadership Anchorage (LA) is the premier leadership development program for established and emerging Alaska leaders seeking to expand their impact in the community.
+LA is designed to develop the skills, knowledge, perspective, and networks needed to be an effective and compassionate leader for our city, and our state.

 Leadership Anchorage consists of an initial two-day retreat in October and nine full-day sessions held monthly on Saturdays through May.
 Sessions are held at different locations throughout the Anchorage area to introduce participants to a range of neighborhoods and community venues.